Traveling by train over 9000 km

 Now, we have our tickets, backpacks stored safely, time to start our journey.
 Probably it is not surprising, you cannot do so many things on the train, but if you don’t wanna do this journey regularly, you will find it interesting for sure.
 You can read, play cards, drink cold (and pretty expensive) beer at the buffet car, talk and watch the landscape for hundred kilometers of steppe and industrial cities time to time.
-Of course you will sleep a lot too.
+Of course, you will sleep a lot too.

-When the train arrives to a station, it may stay only 20-30 minutes at the station or even a couple of hours.
+When the train arrives at a station, it may stay only 20-30 minutes at the station or even a couple of hours.
 Either ask the conductor, check timetable in the car or just simply don’t wander too far from the train.
 Many sellers come to and on the trains on these stops, selling fresh fruits, vegetables, bakery product and cold beer as well.
 If you take the whole Trans-Siberian trip without stop, you cannot avoid buying new supplies from them, but anyway worth to consider to get something tasty.

 The toilets were kept in surprisingly good condition all the way.
-In every train car there are two conductors whose responsibility to keep order in the car, check tickets, give bed-sheets and to clean floor and toilets.
+In every train car, there are two conductors whose responsibility to keep order in the car, check tickets, give bed-sheets and to clean floor and toilets.
 It works really well.
 You can also buy tea from them.
-If you have your own tea and mug (you should take them with you!), you can get free hot water any time and make your own tea.
+If you have your own tea and mug (you should take them with you!), you can get free hot water anytime and make your own tea.

 First stop: Perm

 Our first stop was Perm.
 The city was not really attractive, typical European Russia.
 We visited the Gulag Museum Perm-36 at Kutchino village.
-Otherwise we had a nice stay with our couchsurfing hosts even though the communication was pretty hard.
+Otherwise, we had a nice stay with our Couchsurfing hosts even though the communication was pretty hard.
 Karol could use Polish and they spoke Russian and it worked pretty okay.
 I could not add so much to it as my Polish knowledge is limited to basic conversations, but one of the hosts were also into photography and we figured out a nice way to talk using our pictures.
-We spent only few days in and around the city then headed east.
+We spent only a few days in and around the city then headed east.

 Stunning nature near Krasnoyarsk